 Our world today is undeniably digital.
 New technologies – from social media and GPS systems to artificial intelligence and digital twins – make the planet we inhabit unrecognisable from even 20 years ago.

 If you’re feeling queasy at the speed of change, hold tight.
 It’s only going to get faster.
-The pace at which new disruptive technologies are being launched is accelerating – and they’re changing how we live.
+The pace at which disruptive technologies are arriving is accelerating – and they’re changing how we live.
 Today, you don’t have to be a digital native to behave like one.
 Mid-lifers are nurturing their social media profiles and tracking their exercise regimes on Fitbit.
 Seniors are choosing tablets over newsprint and FaceTime over phone lines.
 More and more of us are spending more and more time connected.
 The average is 11 hours a day.

 The same technologies are giving rise to new business models, with organisations using digital to create and monetise new forms of value.
 Increasingly, this value is delivered through new cross-sector, outcome-based propositions, rather than traditional sector-specific products and services.